Cannabidiol (CBD): Fighting Inflammation & Aggressive Forms of Cancer

 What is Cannabidiol (CBD)?

-This cannabinoid is known as Cannabidiol (CBD), and is the second most abundant cannabinoid in cannabis.
-Research done by G.W.
+This cannabinoid is known as cannabidiol (CBD) and is the second most abundant cannabinoid found in cannabis on the market today.
+Research performed by G.W.
 Pharmaceuticals suggests that CBD could be used for treating symptoms of rheumatoid arthritis and other autoimmune diseases, diabetes, nausea, bowel disorders, and many other hard-to-control side effects.
-According to an article from Projectcbd.com, CBD has even demonstrated neuroprotective effects, and its anti-cancer potential is currently being explored.
+According to an research by Project CBD, CBD has even demonstrated neuroprotective effects, and its anti-cancer potential is currently being explored.

 “After years of growers aiming to boost THC percentages in their crops, many growers have switched to focusing on producing CBD-rich strains because of the increasing demand by medical users.”